 5-1.76 Consecutive public water systems.

 (Effective Date: November 9, 2011)

-(a) When a public water system supplies water to one or more consecutive public water systems, the State may modify the monitoring requirements of this Subpart when the circumstances justify treating them as a single system for monitoring purposes.
-Any modified monitoring shall be conducted pursuant to a schedule approved by the State, in accordance with the provisions of sections 5-1.51 and 5-1.52 of this Subpart. (b) Consecutive systems must follow section 5-1.52 Table 11B of this Subpart in the event of a total coliform positive sample from their distribution system.
-When a consecutive system that receives ground water from a wholesale system is notified of a positive total coliform sample result, the consecutive system must, within 24 hours, notify the State, the wholesale system and any other wholesale system that owns and/or operates ground water sources that provides water used by the consecutive system.
-If all the water provided by the consecutive system has been subject to 4-log virus treatment and process compliance monitoring, notification by the consecutive system about the total coliform sample is not required.
-After notification, the wholesaler must, within 24 hours, test its raw water source(s) for fecal indicator organism(s) in accordance with section 5-1.52 Table 11B of this Subpart at the location(s) specified in the monitoring plan described in section 5-1.51 of this Subpart.
+- (a) When a public water system supplies water to one or more consecutive public water systems, the State may modify the monitoring requirements of this Subpart when the circumstances justify treating them as a single system for monitoring purposes.
+Any modified monitoring shall be conducted pursuant to a schedule approved by the State, in accordance with the provisions of section 5-1.52 of this Subpart. - (b) Consecutive systems must follow section 5-1.52 table 11B of this Subpart in the event of a total coliform positive sample from their distribution system.
+When a consecutive system that receives ground water from a wholesale system is notified of a positive total coliform sample result, the consecutive system must, within 24 hours, notify the State, the wholesale system and any other wholesale system that owns and/or operates groundwater sources that provides water used by the consecutive system.
+If all the water provided by the consecutive system has been subject to four-log virus treatment and process compliance monitoring, notification by the consecutive system about the total coliform sample is not required.
+After notification, the wholesaler must, within 24 hours, test its raw water source(s) for fecal indicator organism(s) in accordance with section 5-1.52 table 11B of this Subpart at the location(s) specified in the monitoring plan described in section 5-1.51 of this Subpart.

 5-1.77 State notification.
-(Effective Date: November 9, 2011)

-- (a) The supplier of water shall make State notification within 24 hours of learning of the existence or potential existence of a public health hazard, or within 48 hours for any other violation or situation that may pose a risk to public health.
-Section 5-1.52 table 13 of this Subpart lists violations and situations that require State notification. - (b) The information provided in a State notification shall include, but not be limited to, the following: - (1) a description of the violation or situation, including the contaminant of concern, and (as applicable) the contaminant level; - (2) when the violation or situation occurred; - (3) what the system is doing to correct the violation or situation; and - (4) when the water system expects to return to compliance. - (c) Ground water systems and ground water sources that complete corrective action to correct significant deficiencies or address fecal contamination of a ground water source must notify the state within 30 days of the completion of the action.
+- (a) The supplier of water shall make State notification within 24 hours, or as specified in section 5-1.52 table 13 of this subpart, when the existence or potential existence of a public health hazard is discovered.
+The supplier of water shall make State notification within 48 hours for any other violation or situation that may pose a risk to public health.
+Section 5-1.52 table 13 of this Subpart lists violations and situations that require State notification. - (b) The information provided in a State notification shall include, but not be limited to, the following: - (1) a description of the violation or situation, including the contaminant of concern, and (as applicable) the contaminant level; - (2) when the violation or situation occurred; - (3) what the system is doing to correct the violation or situation; and - (4) when the water system expects to return to compliance. - (c) Groundwater systems and groundwater sources that complete corrective action to correct significant deficiencies or address fecal contamination of a groundwater source must notify the State within 30 days of the completion of the action.

-5-1.78 Public notification (Effective Date: May 16, 2018)
+5-1.78 Public notification

 (a) General public notification requirements.

 Each owner or operator of a public water system must provide public notification for public health hazards, and for all MCL, MRDL, treatment technique, monitoring and testing procedure violations, and for other situations posing a risk to public health.
 Public notification requirements are divided into three tiers to take into account the seriousness of the violation or situation and any potential adverse health effects that may be involved.
 The form, manner, frequency, and other requirements for each tier are described in subdivisions (c)-(e) of this section.
 Section 5-1.52 table 13 of this Subpart lists the required public notification (Tier 1, Tier 2, or Tier 3) for specific violations and other situations posing a risk to public health.